myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

 Power Distribution
 ------------------

-LimePSB-RPCM board power delivery network consists of different power rails with different regulators, voltages and filters.
-LimePSB-RPCM board power distribution block diagram is presented in Figure 10.
+LimePSB RPCM board power delivery network consists of different power rails with different regulators, voltages and filters.
+LimePSB RPCM board power distribution block diagram is presented in Figure 10.

 .. figure:: images/LimePSB-RPCM_v1.2_diagrams_power.png
   :width: 600

-  Figure 10 LimePSB-RPCM v1.2 board power distribution block diagram
+  Figure 10 LimePSB RPCM v1.2 board power distribution block diagram

-LimePSB-RPCM board may be supplied from USB Type-C port (USB Power delivery), Ethernet RJ45 port (PoE) or barrel DC connector (9-14V):
+LimePSB RPCM board may be supplied from USB Type-C port (USB Power delivery), Ethernet RJ45 port (PoE) or barrel DC connector (9-14V):

-* USB Type-C socket (9-12V 2.5 A or 1.5 A) may be used to supply LimePSB-RPCM board.
+* USB Type-C socket (9-12V 2.5 A or 1.5 A) may be used to supply LimePSB RPCM board.
 In this case make sure that USB Power Delivery 18W or more power adapter is used.
 Depending on application board requested current from source may be lowered from 2.5A to 1.5A by changing SW1 bit 3 to ON position.
-* RJ45 socket is an alternative way to supply the LimePSB-RPCM board.
+* RJ45 socket is an alternative way to supply the LimePSB RPCM board.
 Make sure PoE+ (802.3at) class 4 compliant power source is used.
-* Barrel connector (9-14V 2A) also may be used to power LimePSB-RPCM board.
+* Barrel connector (9-14V 2A) also may be used to power LimePSB RPCM board.

 To keep RTC running when board power is disconnected lithium coin cell 3V CR1220 battery must be inserted into BATT1 battery holder.